usc-cosmolab/data-analysis-hack/README.md

 Each group should work together to do the following, for one (or both) of the two datasets.
 Some of these steps have specific associated functions that should be implemented, as indicated below; other steps are more open-ended.

 1. Load & visualize the data.
+(Figure it out!)
 2. Come up with a parameterized physical analytic model that could describe the data in the absence of uncertainty.
 3. Plot a few different versions of this physical model (for a few different fixed values of the parameters) on top of the data.
 4. Write down a probabilistic generative model to describe the data.